 A unique gathering

-EUCAP is bringing together autistic speakers from several European countries to share their knowledge and vision.
+EUCAP’s 2020 webinar brought together autistic speakers from several European countries to share their knowledge and vision.

 These speakers represent organisations and action groups that organise events, run projects, influence public opinion and policy, and engage in political advocacy in their respective countries.
-This event is an opportunity for them to learn about each other and strengthen their connections, while showcasing their accomplishments to a broader audience.
+This event was an opportunity for them to learn about each other and strengthen their connections, while showcasing their accomplishments to a broader audience.

 Speakers and Presentations